-There are two primary means attorneys have at their fingertips to protect their SEO investment and establish accountability:
+There are two primary means attorneys have at their fingertips to protect their SEO marketing investment and establish accountability:

-(a) The Marketing / Partnership Agreement;
+(a) The Marketing / Partnership Agreement.

 (b) Scheduled Campaign Performance Reports.

 Al Pacino’s character, Michael Corleone, in The Godfather, establishes the frame of mind needed when working with these documents: “It’s not personal, Sonny.
 It’s strictly business.”
 I encourage you to have a friendly, positive relationship with your SEO expert as you work together day to day.
 But this collegial relationship is possible only when it’s built on the foundation of accountability.
 When uncertainty, frustration, resentment, and distrust begin to seep in, the friendliness of partnerships can erode.
-Do yourself and your SEO provider a favor by insisting on tightly crafted partnership agreements and ongoing reporting.
+Do yourself and your SEO or marketing strategy agency a favor by insisting on tightly crafted partnership agreements and ongoing reporting.
 Remember, “It’s not personal, Sonny.
 It’s strictly business.”

 The SEO Marketing / Partnership Agreement

-In the most basic terms the Internet Marketing / SEO Agreement should define exactly what you are buying and what you can reasonably expect from this purchase.
+In the most basic terms, the Internet Marketing / SEO Agreement should define exactly what you are buying and what you can reasonably expect from this purchase.
 There are not thousands of resentful milk buyers on the market, because we know the price is $3.53/gallon and the delivered product is easily understood.
-We buyers fork over $3.53 and we receive a gallon of milk in return.
+We buyers fork over $3.53, and we receive a gallon of milk in return.
 Simple.
 It is erroneous to believe that an SEO agreement cannot be similarly defined.
 It is a bit more complicated, but not by much.

 Make certain your SEO agreement outlines the following: